About

 Morrell's latest novels, Murder as a Fine Art, Inspector of the Dead, and Ruler of the Night are Victorian mystery/thrillers that explore the fascinating world of 1850s London.
 Based on years of research, they attempt to make readers believe they are truly on those harrowing, fogbound streets.
 Both novels feature a controversial, brilliant literary figure of the era, Thomas De Quincey, who wrote the sensational memoir, Confessions of an English Opium-Eater, and invented the true-crime genre in his equally sensational essay, "Postscript: On Murder Considered as One of the Fine Arts."
 He also invented the concept of the subconscious a half century before Freud did.

 Morrell is an Edgar, Anthony, Thriller, and Arthur Ellis finalist, a Nero and Macavity winner, and a three-time recipient of the distinguished Bram Stoker Award from the Horror Writers Association.
 The International Thriller Writers organization gave him its prestigious career-achievement Thriller Master Award.
 Bouchercon, the world's largest crime-fiction convention, gave him its Lifetime Achievement Award.
 He also received an RT Book Reviews "Thriller Pioneer" award and a Comic-Con Inkpot award for "outstanding achievement in action/adventure."
-For a full list of his awards and honors, please go to the link at the top of this page.
+For a full list of his awards and honors, please go to the link at the left of this page (or below if on mobile).
 His short stories have appeared in numerous Year’s Best collections.
 With eighteen million copies in print, his work has been translated into thirty languages.

 For installments in Morrell's autobiography, please look at the following: